rthennan/ZerodhaWebsocket/README.md

         - 4.1 lookupTablesCreatorNifty500
             - Lists instrument_token for lookupTables_Nifty500.csv and saves it as nifty500TokenList.csv
             - Saves instrument_token for Indexes indexTokenList.csv
-            - Creates and Saves instrument_token:TableName dictionary nifty500TokenTable.npy - Used by ticker to identify which DB, Table and SQL statement should be used to store the tick data
+            - Creates and Saves instrument_token:TableName dictionary nifty500TokenTableDict.npy - Used by DAS_Ticker to identify DB, Table and tradingsymbol while before storing ticks.
-            - Creates {nifty500DBName}_daily Database and Tables Nifty 500 Instruments
         - 4.2 lookupTablesCreatorNiftyOptions
             - Finds current and next weekly expiry dates for Nifty Options
             - Saves instrument_token list for all Nifty Option instruments for those two expiries as niftyOptionsTokenList.csv
-            - Creates and Saves instrument_token:TableName dictionary niftyOptionsTokenTable.npy
+            - Creates and Saves instrument_token:TableName dictionary niftyOptionsTokenTableDict.npy
-            - Creates {niftyOptionsDBName}_daily Database and Tables for Nifty Option Instruments
         - 4.3 lookupTablesCreatorBankOptions
             - Same for BankNifty Options
             - Save instrument_token list bankNiftyOptionsTokenList.csv
-            - instrument_token:TableName dictionary bankNiftyOptionsTokenTable.npy
+            - instrument_token:TableName dictionary bankNiftyOptionsTokenTableDict.npy
-            - Creates {bankNiftyOptionsDBName}_daily Database and Tables for BankNifty Option Instruments
+        - 4.4 Create DB `{nifty500DBName}` and dailytable
         - Returns True if success.
 Else False.
-  5. DAS_Ticker.py (run async using multiprocessing)
+  5. DAS_Ticker.py
        - Will only proceed if all the previous steps returned True. tradeHolidayCheck should have returned False.
+       - Accepts marketCloseHour and marketCloseMinute
+       - Starts a countdown timer for self-destruction.
-       - Logs in to Kite with the latest access token found in {accessTokenDBName}.kite1tokens
+       - Logs into Kite with the latest access token found in {accessTokenDBName}.kite1tokens
        - Gets instrument_tokens from nifty500TokenList.csv, indexTokenList.csv, niftyOptionsTokenList.csv and bankNiftyOptionsTokenList.csv in the lookupTables directory.
        - Subscribes to all of them in FULL mode
-       - Uses nifty500TokenTable.npy, niftyOptionsTokenTable.npy and bankNiftyOptionsTokenTable.npy to identify the tables to which the tick data should be stored
-       - Uses different SQL statements for Indexes and the rest of the instruments as Index ticks have fewer columns.
-  6. DAS_Killer.py > killer
-       - Count-down timer that runs till `marketCloseHour` and `marketCloseMinute`
-       - Once this completes, the execution flow is back to DAS_main, killing the DAS_Ticker process
+       - Receives ticks from Zerodha Websocket.
+       - Adds tradingsymbol, tablename and databasename to the ticks and stores them into `{nifty500DBName}`.dailytable.
+       - Roughly based on the last suggestion in this discussion - [Delay is websocket streaming ](https://kite.trade/forum/discussion/1674/delay-is-websocket-streaming).
+I haven't implemented the queue/multi-threaded approach for DB store as I use `REPLACE INTO` to maintain unique timestamps and combining this with multithreading results in deadlocks.
+       - See changelog **[2024-04-11](#2024-04-11)** for query examples for dailytable
   7. DAS_dailyBackup.py
-       - Checks and reports if any of the tables in lookupTables_Nifty500.csv are empty at the end of the day.
+       - Checks and reports if any of the tokens in lookupTables_Nifty500.csv did not receive any ticks by the end of the day.
            - This indicates that the corresponding symbol has potentially changed or has been delisted
-       - Creates main databases {nifty500DBName}, {niftyOptionsDBName} and {bankNiftyOptionsDBName} .
-(No _daily suffix)
+       - Creates main databases {nifty500DBName}, {niftyOptionsDBName} and {bankNiftyOptionsDBName}.
-       - Copies all tables from the _daily databases to their corresponding main database and drops the tables in the _daily DBs
+       - Creates individual tables for all the instrument_tokens in the daily table.
+       - Splits and store ticks from the daily table into the individual tables
        - Reports about backup failures.
+       - Drops dailytable if all backups were successful.
        - End of DAS_main
        - Returns True if success.
 Else False.
+       - **NOTE**: I feel DAS_dailyBackup is sub-optimal but couldn't find any other way.
+Please feel free to raise a PR or even an issue if you have a better appraoch for splitting dailytable into the individual tables.
 - Other functions used by DAS_main and sub-modules
     - DAS_gmailer.py
         - Used to report start, completion and failures in DAS_main